 - Wash hands immediately after applying

 - Pay attention to how often the label says you need to reapply.

 - Avoid using a sunscreen/insect repellent combo as sunscreen often needs to be reapplied more often than bug repellent.

-If you want to pick up a store-bought natural mosquito spray, the following options are great for small children and contain no DEET or picaridin:
+If you want to pick up a store-bought insect repellent spray, the following options are great for preventing mosquito bites on toddlers and small children and contain no DEET or picaridin: